sneakin/nonop/README.md

 : Upload stdin to a location.

 `cat -e export paths...`
-: Read data from a location ho stdout.
+: Read data from a location to stdout.

 `mkdir -e export paths...`
 : Create a new directory at each path.